Frequently Asked Questions

 Q. I have lost my vaccination record.
 What should I do?

-Q. I am feeling unwell on return from travel.
+Q. I am feeling unwell post travel.
 What should I do?

-A. If you feel unwell after travelling you should immediately consult with your general practitioner.
-Inform your doctor that you have recently been travelling and where you travelled to.
+A: If you feel unwell after travelling (including excessive diarrhea) you should immediately consult with your general practitioner.
+Inform your doctor that you have recently been travelling and where you travelled to; this is extremely important if you have been to a malaria zone.
+If needed you may be referred to a specialist.